ronen-halevy/ronen-halevy.github.io/_posts/2021-11-15-kaggle-api-settings.md

 Next is a detailed description of these 2 steps followed by some API usage examples.

-BTW, when running a notebook in the Kaggle Kernel pllatform, the Kaggle API is available without any the installation and authentication steps.
-Yet one more BTW - You should have a Kaggle account for that - sign up in case you are not there already!
+BTW - You should have a Kaggle account for that - sign up in case you are not there already!

 ## Kaggle API Package Installation